skStavir/shared-list/README.md

  Created three lambda functions from the code base namely:- getshoppinglist, updateshoppinglist, CORS_function from the code base provided through github.

- Getshoppinglist for generating an id and for calling with that id while updateshoppinglist for update the list with that given id and CORS_function to handle HTTP requests(get,put,options) and to allow CORS(
- Cross Origin Resource Sharing).
+ Getshoppinglist for generating an id and for calling with that id while updateshoppinglist to update the list with that given id and CORS_function to handle HTTP requests(get,put,options) and to allow CORS( Cross Origin Resource Sharing).

- Gave necessary IAM permissions in the form of role to the lambda functions so as toIntegrate it with the dynamodb table.
+ Gave necessary IAM permissions in the form of role to the lambda functions so as to integrate functions with dynamodb table.
- Testing the lambda function with appropriate payload (payload not for CORS_function)was done successfully.
+ Test the lambda function with appropriate payload (payload not for CORS_function).

 ## API gateway Integration

  API Gateway enables to connect APIs to various backend services, such as AWS Lambda functions, Amazon EC2 instances, or other HTTP endpoints.
-For connecting lambda functions to APIs we have created an API 'sharedlist'.
+For connecting lambda functions to APIs, create an API 'sharedlist' in aws.

-created the required routes for the api according with the lambda functions so here it is GET ( to get an id), GET {id} ( to get the id by calling a particular id), PUT( to update the shopping list associated with a particular id) and OPTIONS ( To describe the communication options for the target resource).
+Create the required routes for the api according with the lambda functions.
+ GET ( to get an id), GET {id} ( to get the id by calling a particular id), PUT( to update the shopping list associated with a particular id) and OPTIONS ( To describe the communication options for the target resource).

-So Get and GET {id} was integrated with getshoppinglist lambda function and PUT on to updateshoppinglist function while OPTIONS on to CORS_function through
+ Get and GET {id} was integrated with getshoppinglist lambda function and PUT on to updateshoppinglist function while OPTIONS on to CORS_function through ‘Manage integration’.
-‘Manage integration’.

 ##  CORS Configuration within API gateway.